 Alternatively, but BEFORE importing your file, you should choose the “Window” from the main toolbar, then “Model Info” -> “Units” and change them from “Architectural” to “Decimal” and pick up the “Centimeters” at the end.
 Next, you can simply import your .obj file without entering “Options” (Pic.
 5).

 The other thing is “Swap YZ Coordinates“, which should remain selected as default.
 If you deselect it at some point, your object will stand vertically.

 Thereafter we can preferably set the number of decimals, as shown in the image above, but it’s not necessary.

-3. First thing after import our file should be deletion of the person, which appear always in the blank Sketchup project.
+3. First thing after importing our file should be the deletion of the person, which appear always in the blank Sketchup project.
 You can do it easily by selecting it and hitting the “Del” button (Pic.
 6, 7).
 Alternatively, you can use the “Erase” tool for this purpose.

 - run the Windows 10 Snip & Sketch tool by holding: WINDOWS + SHIFT + S buttons simultaneously.

 - make the screenshot of your Google Map (preferably by the Box selection),

 - toggle the “Ruler” feature from the main toolbar, which includes an embedded protractor in the middle (Pic.
 11).

 Afterward, you can place the protractor roughly in the location of your object (precisely check the orientation of the nearest feature) and calculate the angles, which are separated by 15° roughly (Pic.
 11).

 By looking at this road, where the protractor tool has been placed, we can see, that it goes from about the SW direction to the NE direction at azimuth around 45°.
 Next, we can add this 45 ° to another 90° which requires additional rotation of our garage door from the south to the west direction.
 Finally, they must be vis-a-vis the road, therefore head NW.